Skip advert

 Advertisement - Article continues below

-Today, the majority of franchised main dealers offer PCP deals on new cars, either underwritten by the manufacturer's own financial division or a third-party finance company.
-PCP deals are also common for nearly-new and used cars, but oddly these can sometimes cost more each month than PCP for a new car.
-This is because manufacturers are keen to promote new car sales, so they will usually offer tempting finance deals to secure buyers.
+Today, the majority of franchised main dealers offer PCP deals on new cars.
+It’s also common to find PCP deals for used cars, but these deals often aren’t as attractive as new car deals.
+This is because manufacturers are keen to promote new car sales, so they will usually offer tempting finance deals with low interest rates or deposit contributions to secure buyers.

-It’s important to understand that the deposit and monthly payments in a PCP finance deal do not cover the ‘purchase’ price of the car.
-Instead, they’re covering the depreciation that the car will experience over the length of the agreement.
+When you agree to a PCP car finance deal, you’re not paying towards the ‘purchase price’ of the car.
+Instead, your monthly payments cover the depreciation that the car will experience over the length of the agreement.

 Advertisement - Article continues below